kikwit/kikwit/README.md

     }
 ```

-Alternatively, `directoryBrowsing` can be set to an array of paths of the only folders to expose.
+Secondly, `directoryBrowsing` can be set to an array of paths of the only folders to expose.
 In this case the paths are relative to and must be located under the `staticFiles.root` folder.
 Any leading or trailing slashes are ignored.